-The easy calls are passing on the right on a highway with multiple lanes going in the same direction (which is fine) and passing on the right on a duel lane highway (which is terribly illegal).
+The easy calls are passing on the right on a highway with multiple lanes going in the same direction (which is fine) and passing on the right on a dual lane highway (which is terribly illegal).
 In the latter case, other drivers have a reasonable expectation that other traffic is going to obey the rules of the road and not be passed on the right.

 You can also overtake the lead vehicle on the shoulder on a left-hand turn, again if the circumstances make it safe to do so.
 You need to see what is there to be seen in front of you and make a determination if it is completely safe.

 Let's get granular and look at the details of Maryland law on passing on the right.
 It starts with Section 21-303 of the Maryland Transportation Article titled General Rules Governing Overtaking and Passing Vehicles.
 It states: